-The Rambam's comments in the list of Ikarim are very brief.
-He refers to an earlier discussion (in that Introduction) in which he describes Resurrection as a foundational Jewish belief.
-It will however be limited to tzaddikim only.
-More radically, the Rambam seems to write that the Resurrection will be temporary and that all people are ultimately destined to die and decompose.
+In this earlier discussion in his Introduction to Perek Chelek, he describes Techiyat Hametim as a foundational Jewish belief without which Judaism is totally undermined!
+He limits Techiyat Hametim to tzadikim only.
+More radically, the Rambam seems to write that the Resurrection will be temporary and that all people are ultimately destined to die again!

 The Rambam was severely criticized during his life for failing to commit to the idea of a physical resurrection.
 It was a commonly held philosophical position, including amongst Islamic philosophers such as Avicenna (980-1037), that the ultimate eternal life was non-physical and that belief in a physical resurrection was a concession to the weakness of the masses who could not conceive of a non-physical existence.
+There is practically no reference to the Resurrection in the Moreh Nevuchim.7

-Proofs were brought from Chazal that physical resurrection was indeed a fundamental Jewish principle
+Proofs were brought from Chazal that physical resurrection was indeed a fundamental Jewish principle.